 If you haven't heard of the term "budtender" (the cannabis equivalent to a bartender), we're sure you'll start to hear it more as marijuana at events become popular.
 Couples now have the option to provide an additional bar service at their wedding, one that strictly serves cannabis.
 Photographer Leah Moyers, who has worked on several weed-friendly weddings, confirmed that couples often provide a weed bar for guests—complete with a "budtender" to offer guidance.

 Niki McDonald, founder of Love and Marij, takes it a step further by providing couples with a directory of weed-friendly vendors that offer discounts and wedding packages for marijuana bars.
 She also has a list of recommended cannabis products, and has even started a cannabis wedding registry service.

-Chas Thompson is the florist behind Wildflower Portland, and she is well-practiced in incorporating cannabis leaves and flowers into her custom designs.
-She says, “More than anything, being cannabis friendly creates a space for open dialogue.
+Chas Thompson, founder of Wildflower Portland, is well-practiced in incorporating cannabis leaves and flowers into her custom designs.
+She says, “More than anything, being cannabis-friendly creates a space for open dialogue.
 The joy in my job is knowing my couples can talk to me about the ‘taboo’ and that together we can collaborate on a vision that is honest to them.”
 Not to mention, she finds that potential clients perceive her use of the marijuana plant to be creative and forward-thinking.
-She says, “A majority of my couples come to me wanting something unique, and because I am cannabis friendly they wonder, what else can she do?
-The answer is a lot!”
+“A majority of my couples come to me wanting something unique, and because I am cannabis-friendly they wonder, what else can she do?
+The answer is, a lot!” explains Thompson.